 The gate is located on the east side of the old city, leading to the temple, and regarded as the Holiest gate for all faiths.
 The gate was built in the 6th/7th century AD over the ruins of an ancient gate, and was sealed since the 16th century.

-The Golden gate is located on the east walls of the old city of Jerusalem, leading to the temple mount.
+The Golden Gate, also known as the Gate of Mercy or the Eastern Gate, is a historic entrance to the Old City of Jerusalem.
+The gate is located on the eastern side of the city walls, facing the Mount of Olives.
 It is regarded as a Holy site for all faiths – Jewish (arrival of the Messiah) and Christian (entrance of Jesus on Palm Sunday) and Muslim (site of future resurrection).

 Ezekiel 44 2: “This gate shall be shut, it shall not be opened, and no man shall enter in by it; because the LORD, the God of Israel, hath entered in by it, therefore it shall be shut”.